Lindsay Ranch Guesthouses

 Mason County was founded in 1858.
 Fort Mason protected the citizens of the area from Indian attacks.

 Many famous generals, including Robert E. Lee, were stationed at Fort Mason.
+Many descendants of the soldiers still live in Mason County.

 "Captured" by Scott Zesch is a book which tells the story of children from Mason County who were taken by the Indians.